Adversarial Flow Models: Experimental Details

 \paragraph{Evaluation.} We perform class-balanced evaluation, where we generate 50 images per class for 1000 classes to constitute the total 50k evaluation samples.
-Recent works~\citep{zhang2025alphaflow,zheng2025diffusion} find that this approach reduces the stochasticity in the evaluation process and yields more accurate evaluations of the models.
+Recent works~\citep{zhang2025alphaflow,zheng2025diffusion} find that this approach reduces the stochasticity in the evaluation process and yields more accurate model evaluations.
 Note that class-balanced evaluation may yield a 0.1 FID advantage compared to class-imbalanced counterparts.
 However, many prior works do not explicitly state the details of their evaluation protocols.
-We hence report class-balanced FIDs if the work explicitly provides, and otherwise report the original metrics in the work.
+We hence report class-balanced FIDs if a work explicitly provides them, and otherwise report the original metrics from that work.
 Our method yields a large-margin improvement on FID, especially surpassing the best consistency-based method AlphaFlow~\citep{zhang2025alphaflow}, which is evaluated in the same class-balanced setting.

 The FID and other metrics are computed using the code provided by ADM~\citep{dhariwal2021diffusion}.
 The FID is computed against the entire training set using the pre-computed statistics by ADM~\citep{dhariwal2021diffusion}.